P versus NP problem: Polynomial-time algorithms

-If, and only if, P = NP, then this is a polynomial-time algorithm accepting an NP-complete language.
+This is a polynomial-time algorithm accepting an NP-complete language only if P = NP.
 "Accepting" means it gives "yes" answers in polynomial time, but is allowed to run forever when the answer is "no" (also known as a semi-algorithm).

 This algorithm is enormously impractical, even if P = NP.
 If the shortest program that can solve SUBSET-SUM in polynomial time is b bits long, the above algorithm will try at least 2^{b} − 1 other programs first.